 Please supply one email version of your paper, attached as a Word document.

-Eras accepts articles of 4,000 – 6,000 words in length, excluding endnotes, and reviews of up to 1,000 words.
+Eras accepts articles of 4,000 – 6,000 words in length, excluding footnotes, and reviews of up to 1,000 words.
 Extended articles and reviews will be considered.
 Please contact editors before submitting.
 It is an expectation that supervisors of post-graduate students will have read the work prior to submission.

 Articles should be accompanied by a brief abstract of approximately 250 words, and up to 10 keywords.